Lemko Republic

 Lemko-Rusyn People's Republic (Руска Народна Република Лемків), often known also as the Lemko-Rusyn Republic, just the Lemko Republic, or the Florynka Republic, was a short-lived state founded on 5 December 1918 in the aftermath of World War I and the dissolution of the Austro-Hungarian Empire.
 It was centered on Florynka, a village in the south-east of present-day Poland.
 Being Russophile, its intent was unification with a democratic Russia and was opposed to a union with the West Ukrainian People's Republic.
 A union with Russia proved impossible, so the Republic then attempted to join Subcarpathian Rus' as an autonomous province of Czechoslovakia.
-This, however, was opposed by the then governor of Subcarpathian Rus', Gregory Žatkovich.
+This, however, was opposed by the then governor of Subcarpathian Rus', Gregory Žatkovič.

 The Republic was headed by Jaroslav Kacmarcyk as President of the Central National Council.
-It was ended by the Polish government in March 1920.
+It was ended in March 1920 when the Polish government arrested Kacmarcyk and other members of the Lemko government.
 Its fate was sealed by the September 1919 Treaty of Saint-Germain, which gave Galicia west of the San to Poland and by the Peace of Riga in March 1921 whereby the fait accompli was recognized by Moscow.

 This state should not be confused with the Komancza Republic of eastern Lemko Region, another short-lived republic.
 This was a smaller pro-Ukrainian state that existed between November 1918 and 23 January 1919.